Seszel/SparkStructeredStreaming_Redis/README.md

 # Spark Structered Streaming with Redis

-Streaming Processing with Spark Structured Streaming with Redis for Netflix Prize Data
+Streaming Processing with Spark Structured Streaming with Redis for Netflix Prize Data.

+Application:
+- reads data from the Kafka server (specified topic),
+- maintain a real-time image from this data (aggregations),
+- responds to the occuring "anomalies" by registering their occurrence.

 Source of data: https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data?select=README